billallen256/beehive_monitor/README.md

-# wifi_temp
+# Beehive Monitor

-This project uses an ESP32 to send the temperature back to a server using UDP over wifi in statsd format.
+This project uses an ESP32 to send the beehive temperature and humidity readings back to a server using UDP over wifi in statsd format.

 ## Software